stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Operations for incrementing and decrementing memory

-Normally if you want to mutate a byte in memory, you have to first load it into a register, operate on it, and then copy it back to memory.
-Two exceptions are the INC and DEC operations, which allow you to directly increment and decrement bytes in memory without needing to use a register to do so.
-This is useful for implementing counters in memory, and for directly setting or clearing bit #0 of a byte in memory.
-(If bit #0 of such a byte is initialised to be not set, then incrementing the byte by one sets that bit and subsequently decrementing it clears it.
+If you want to mutate a byte in memory, you have to first load it into a register, operate on it, and then copy it back to memory.
+There are two exceptions to this: the INC and DEC operations.
+These allow you to increment and decrement bytes in memory without needing to use a register.
+This is useful for implementing counters in memory, and for setting or clearing bit #0 of a byte in memory.
+(If you initialise bit #0 of such a byte to a zero, then incrementing the byte by one will set that bit.
+If you then decrement the byte by one you will clear that bit.
 This is regardless of the values of the other bits in the byte.)

-Incrementing or decrementing a value directly in memory takes a greater number of CPU cycles than incrementing or decrementing a register, but it is more efficient overall since memory does not need to be moved to and from a register.
+It takes more CPU cycles to increment or decrement a value in memory than in a register.
+But it is more efficient overall since you do not need to shuffle memory to and from a register.

 ::: opcode